Alan M. Kozarsky MD

 * DO

-NOT FLY - FAA's list of prohibited
+NOT FLY is FAA's list of prohibited

-permit use of any new medications that have not benefited from
+medications that have not benefited from a few years of

-a few years of clinical experience. i.e. Brand spanking
+clinical experience. i.e. Brand spanking new, just

-they will be disqualifying for aviation.
+disqualifying for aviation.

 * DUI, DUI,